groupvine/gv-doc/1-start/1-startMembers.md

 All accounts are equipped with a public page where people can sign up to subscribe to your emails.
-You can find your sign up page’s URL on the **Add New Member** tab on your **Membership** page.
+You can find your sign up page's URL on the **Add New Member** tab on your **Membership** page.
-Also, at the bottom of the **Add New Member** tab, we’ve provided HTML code that you can add to your own website so people can sign up from there.
+Also, at the bottom of the **Add New Member** tab, we've provided HTML code that you can add to your own website so people can sign up from there.